mbodm/wingetupd/README.md

 - The tool is written in C#, using .NET 6 and built with Visual Studio 2022.
 - If you wanna compile the source by your own, you just need Visual Studio 2022 Community.
 Nothing else.
 - The binaries in the releases are compiled as self-contained .NET 6 .exe files for x64 Windows.
-- Self-contained: That´s the reason why the binariy-size is 15 MB and why you don´t need any .NET Framework as a requirement.
+- Self-contained: That´s the reason why the binariy-size is 15 MB and why you don´t need any .NET Framework as requirement.
 - The tool has no paramters and is not using any parameters at all.
 - The .csproj source code file contains MSBUILD tasks, to create a release zip file, when building with VS2022.
 - When _wingetupd.exe_ starts, it creates a log file (_wingetupd.log_) in the same folder.